 Required courses for the doctorate are the following:

-and four additional courses in distinct areas outside the student's research specialty chosen from the graduate electives of the department or from other graduate departments with the approval of the Chairperson.
-PHYS8761 Solid State Physics I and PH 771 Space and Plasma are strongly recommended as two of these four courses.
+- and four additional courses in distinct areas outside the student's research specialty chosen from the graduate electives of the department or from other graduate departments with the approval of the Chairperson.
+PHYSS8761 Solid State Physics I and PHYS8762 Solid State Physics II are strongly recommended as two of these four courses.

 Some teaching or equivalent educational experience is required.
 This requirement may be satisfied by at least one year of service as a teaching assistant or by suitable teaching duties.
 Arrangements are made with each student for a teaching program best suited to his or her overall program of studies.